 Today, Domaine de la Jaufrette is run by Alain’s son Frederic, who has maintained the same traditional winemaking philosophy.
 Vinification is a slow process – fermentation occurs naturally in large concrete tanks, where the wine is allowed to sit for up to a year.
 It is then aged in a mix of used foudres and barrels for another year or more.
 The wine is then bottled and allowed to age for a minimum of another year, meaning that the wines are released when they are just starting to be ready to drink.
 From the Côtes-du-Rhône to the Châteauneuf, all the wines are vinified in this same traditionally slow process that has practically disappeared from the region.

 This cuvée is the fruit of a marriage between Frédéric's grandparents.
 Each was from a winemaking family, but left home to create their own project in the 1950s.
 The young couple could only afford humble vines in Côtes-du-Rhône, but they chose vine...

-Jaufrette's Chateauneuf is like a time capsule to old-school Grenache without any makeup or artifice.
-Coming from the pure galet terroirs, this wine is naturally fermeted with whole clusters and then aged in foudres and steel tanks for 2-3 years, i...
+Jaufrette's Chateauneuf is like a time capsule to old-school Grenache, produced without any makeup or artifice.
+Coming from pure galet terroirs, this wine is naturally fermented with whole clusters and then aged in a combination of foudres and stee...